adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 It is also easy to end up with a configuration with syntax errors.
 These errors can be hard to spot when the dispatcher configuration is large.

+**Security** - it should be noted that although the Dispatcher can be closed to mitigate certain breaches, it should **NOT** be considered as a security wall.
+The Publish tier should follow all the security best practises to be secure.

 The DOT can be used a few ways:
 * Settings can be added to a Maven POM for the Dispatcher configuration.
 This will trigger the DOT to execute within the 'analyze' livecycle during development, giving the developer immediate feedback on the